Azure/Azure-AI-Content-Safety-Private-Preview/UnGroundness Detection API Private Preview.md

 ##  🗃Concepts

-- **Groundedness** in LLMs refers to the degree to which the model's outputs are based on given information or how accurately the outputs reflect reliable sources.
-A grounded response is the one that sticks closely to given information and avoids speculation or fabrication.
-In groundedness measures, source information is required and serves as the grounding source.
+- **Groundedness and Ungroundedness in LLMs** This refers to the extent to which the model’s outputs are based on provided information or reflect reliable sources accurately.
+A grounded response adheres closely to the given information, avoiding speculation or fabrication.
+In groundedness measures, source information is crucial and serves as the grounding source.

-- **Ungroundedness** differs from hallucination in LLMs.
-Hallucination in LLMs refers to the generation of text that contains information that is fabricated, false, or misleading.
-The definition of LLM hallucination varies among technical communities, but in general grounding source is optional rather than required for hallucination evaluation.
+- **Hallucination in LLMs** Hallucination involves generating text that contains fabricated, false, or misleading information.
+Hallucination in LLMs is a broader concept that generally includes ungroundedness but goes a step further.
+It refers to the generation of text that is not just ungrounded, but also fabricated, false, or misleading.
+Hallucination encompasses a wider range of inaccuracies, including completely made-up information that may not have any basis in the provided data or known facts.

-- Some LLM outputs could be non-hallucinated but ungrounded.
-An example could be:
-An online shopping platform ShopSphere had been implementing a 30-day return policy for 3 years.
-Recently ShopSphere introduced premium membership with $50 per year membership fee.
-If a customer is a premium member, the customer has up to 180 days to return merchandise.
-If ShopSphere provides the most recent return policy and membership information, optimal LLM outputs would provide customized answers about the return policy based on the membership status (non-premium members for 30 days, versus premium members for 180 days).
-These answers are both non-hallucinated and grounded.
-However, if the answer is simply 30 days for all members, the answer is ungrounded, but not necessarily hallucinated.
+- **Ungroundedness as a Subset of Hallucination** While all hallucinated content is ungrounded, not all ungrounded content is a hallucination.
+Hallucination is a broader term that includes any kind of fabricated or false information, whereas ungroundedness specifically refers to deviations from provided information or known facts.

 ##  🗃Tasks